-At some point, nearly everyone will be affected by a tooth cavity.
+Dental cavities are common oral health concerns.
 The most significant contributing factor to tooth cavities is diet.
-You can actually avoid cavities by adopting a more healthy diet that includes less sugary and starchy foods and more water and fresh fruits and vegetables.
+You can avoid cavities will a more healthy diet that includes less sugary and starchy foods and more water and fresh fruits and vegetables.

 Symptoms of Dental Cavities